 For autumn charms my melancholy mind.

-In the second line she describes how she has spent a very long time listening to the “wailing wind.”
+In the second line, she describes how she has spent a very long time listening to the “wailing wind.”
 She has seen it as it “plough[s] through the heavy clouds.”
-At this point in the poem the reader is unaware whether or not the speaker sees these are being good things.
+At this point in the poem, the reader is unaware of whether or not the speaker sees these are being good things.
 She could be so focused on them because she hates the season they represent.

 The question of why she is watching the leaves and the wind is answered in the final line of this stanza.
 She says that the season of “autumn,” which has been described in the previous lines, “charms” her when she is feeling “melancholy.”
 The symbols and signs of the end of the year are pleasing to her and for a reason unknown to the reader, make her feel better.